tzs/Physics-special-relativity-calculator/README.txt

 handles one point.

-To run: either grab the HTML, CSS, and JavaScript files, put them in a local director, and open index.html in a browser, or you can run this directly from GitHub at:
+To run: either grab the HTML, CSS, and JavaScript files, put them in a local directory, and open index.html in a browser, or you can run this directly from GitHub at:

     https://tzs.github.io/Physics-special-relativity-calculator/